 Losing your job can be stressful., but the federal government provides a safety net for unemployed workers by paying unemployment benefits through the states.
 Your unemployment benefits are a fraction of what you regularly earn but the benefit is better than receiving nothing.
 To qualify for unemployment benefits, you must have worked consistently for at least one year and meet other eligibility requirements.

 To qualify for unemployment benefits, you must be totally or partially unemployed.
 You must also have an approved job separation, meaning you were laid off because of lack of work or there was a forced work reduction.
-To maintain your benefits you must be actively looking for work and be available to work.
+To maintain your benefits you must be actively looking for a job and be available to work.
 You must also file for weekly benefits on a timely basis.
-If you are uncertain whether you qualify for benefits, your best course of action is filing a claim and awaiting a decision by the unemployment benefits agency in your state.
+If you are uncertain whether you qualify for benefits, your best course of action is filing a claim and await a decision by the unemployment benefits agency in your state.

 Length of Employment

 No matter what the reason for losing your job, you must meet the length of employment requirement.
 The number of hours you work during your base period determines whether you worked long enough to receive benefits.
 The base period or base year is the first four consecutive quarters out of the last five calendar quarters.

 If you quit your job or were fired for just cause, you are unlikely to receive benefits.
 If you quit your job for good reason such as intolerable work conditions, you could still qualify for benefits.
 You could also still qualify if you were fired in certain instances.
 For example, if the job let you go because you were a poor fit for the position, you lacked the necessary skills or you failed to perform up to expectations, you still qualify for unemployment compensation.
 However, failing a drug test, committing a criminal act on the job or willfully violating safety rules disqualifies you from receiving benefits.